mrolle45/scopetools/scopetools/Sample.md

 # Running Tests

-This mostly[^othertests] describes the module [scopestest.py](scopestest.py).
-This is a standalone module, to be run separately as a script.

 [^othertests]: Some other modules in the package, when run as standalone scripts, contain a few simple tests to verify that their functionality works.
 You can run them as part of a test suite.
     - [namespaces.py](namespaces.py)